-- 1.1 The business of the Chancery List at CLCJC now comprises business from the three sources mentioned above ie, : - 1.1.1 cases transferred from the Chancery Division of the High Court; cases are often transferred at a very early stage. - 1.1.2 cases transferred from other county courts on the SE Circuit, because of complexity or length (an estimated trial of two days or more); and - 1.1.3 Chancery claims issued in the Central London County Court. - 1.2 All business of the Chancery List is identified by a unique case number currently starting "CHY".
+- 1.1 The business of the Chancery List at CLCJC now comprises business from the three sources mentioned above, ie: - 1.1.1 cases transferred from the Chancery Division of the High Court; cases are often transferred at a very early stage. - 1.1.2 cases transferred from other county courts on the SE Circuit, because of complexity or length (an estimated trial of two days or more); and - 1.1.3 Chancery claims issued in the Central London County Court. - 1.2 All business of the Chancery List is identified by a unique case number.
+Formerly, this started "CHY", but after recent IT changes, it will now take the form "1CL1\\\" (claims issued in the Chancery List during 2011 and "2CL1\\\\" (claims issued in the Chancery List in 2012), where the number "1" after "CL" identifies the claim as being Chancery. - 1.3 A list of the kinds of case which are suitable for the Chancery List appears at Annex A. The following should be noted. - 1.3.1 Since 2001 the court has had original jurisdiction in contentious probate matters pursuant to CPR Part 57.2. - 1.3.2 The court has only limited original jurisdiction in matters relating to companies.
+However where CLCJC has no original jurisdiction, appropriate cases can, by arrangement, be directed by the High Court to be heard at CLCJC by one of the Specialist Chancery Judges sitting as a High Court Judge, authorised under s 9 of the Supreme Court Act 1981.

-- 1.3 A list of the kinds of case which are suitable for the Chancery List appears at Annex A. The following should be noted. - 1.3.1 Since 2001 the court has had original jurisdiction in contentious probate matters pursuant to CPR Part 57.2. - 1.3.2 The court has only limited original jurisdiction in matters relating to companies.
-However where CLCJC has no original jurisdiction, appropriate cases can, by arrangement, be directed by the High Court to be heard at CLCJC by one of the Specialist Chancery Judges sitting as a High Court Judge, authorised under s 9 of the Supreme Court Act 1981. - 1.3.3 The court's original jurisdiction in trust, equity and partnership matters is currently technically limited to £30,000 under the County Courts Act 1984.
+- 1.3.3 The court's original jurisdiction in trust, equity and partnership matters is currently technically limited to £30,000 under the County Courts Act 1984.
 However it is commonplace for higher value cases to be transferred to CLCJC from the High Court, or for the parties to agree to confer extended jurisdiction (see Paragraph 1.5 below). - 1.4 Claims may be issued in the Chancery List if the Claimant thinks it appropriate.
 The claim form must be clearly marked "Chancery Business".
 If it later appears that the case is unsuitable for the Chancery List it will be transferred back to the General List by a judge.
 Otherwise, cases from the above sources may be identified as suitable for the Chancery List at any stage.
-At this point they will be transferred into the Chancery List, (subject to the approval of a Chancery judge if the transfer order is not made by a specialist Chancery judge), and allocated a "CHY" number. - 1.5 It is open to parties to increase the court's jurisdiction beyond the current limits under the County Courts Act 1984 by filing a signed joint memorandum of consent pursuant to s 23 of the Act.
+At this point they will be transferred into the Chancery List, (subject to the approval of a Chancery judge if the transfer order is not made by a specialist Chancery judge), and allocated a Chancery list number in the form "2CL1\\\\". - 1.5 It is open to parties to increase the court's jurisdiction beyond the current limits under the County Courts Act 1984 by filing a signed joint memorandum of consent pursuant to s 23 of the Act.
 This can be a useful way of obtaining an earlier hearing in an urgent case which is suitable for trial by a specialist Circuit Judge.